Uganda Development Bank Limited

-The Uganda Development Bank Limited (UDBL) is a government-owned development bank in Uganda.
+The Uganda Development Bank Limited (UDBL) is a government-owned development financial institution in Uganda.

 Overview

 UDBL which began operating in 1972, was the first development finance institution established by the government of Uganda.
 The main objective of UDBL is to promote and finance development in various sectors of the economy with particular emphasis on agriculture, industry, tourism, housing, and commerce.

 In June 2018, the government negotiated for a $20 million (USh 76 billion) loan from the African Development Bank to capitalize UDBL, primarily to lend to the agricultural sector for mechanization and value addition.

-As of December 2021, UDBL's total assets were valued at USh 1.222 trillion (US$324.4 million).
-At that time, shareholders' equity was USh 1.055 trillion (US$280 million).
+As of December 2024, the bank's loan portfolio was valued at USh 1.67 trillion (US$457.2 million), with total assets of USh 1.71 trillion (US$468.1 million).

 History

 UBDL was established in 1972.
 The political leadership in Uganda changed in 1979, and UDBL was then able to obtain large credits from external financiers, like the African Development Bank, the International Development Association, the European Investment Bank, the European Economic Community, the Organization of Petroleum Exporting Countries, and the Arab Bank for Economic Development in Africa (Banque Arabe pour le Développement Economique en Afrique) (BADEA).
 With these funds, UDBL's focus shifted to financing medium and long-term projects in agriculture, manufacturing, and tourism.
 Between 1997 and 2001, the bank was restructured, recapitalized, and re-organized as a limited liability company, wholly owned by the government of Uganda.